TIGNUM/pdf-generation-actions-web-component/README.md

 ## Web Component listens for event "download-pdf"

-Button to trigger the download of the pdf must emit a custom event and cass pass on the attributes the name of the file
+Button to trigger the download of the pdf must emit a custom event and pass on the attributes the name of the file

     <button id="print-pdf" onclick="downloadPdf('filename-requested')">Download Pdf</button>